Saturday 27 January 1940

 German Military: Hitler okays the expanded Kriegsmarine plan for the invasion of Norway and orders preparations to begin, and the code name Weserubung is adopted - which suggests that Admiral Raeder already has the ultimate date in mind.

-British Homefront: Winston Churchill, undaunted by the very mixed reviews to his previous radio address, takes to the broadcast waves again.
+British Homefront: First Lord of the Admiralty Winston Churchill, undaunted by the very mixed reviews to his previous radio address, takes to the broadcast waves again.
 At the Free Trade Hall in Manchester, he gives a pep talk to workers, stating: "each to our station. . . there is not a week, nor a day, nor an hour to be lost!"
 He almost sounds disappointed that England has not been bombed yet, which would spur the national effort.

 South Africa: After five days of debate in Parliament, General Hertzog's peace resolution is defeated, 81-59.
 PM Jan Smuts says of Hertzog's arguments, "Goebbels could not have done it better."